GoogleCloudPlatform/cloud-sql-python-connector/samples/cloudrun/README.md

     ```
     Replace `SERVICE_ACCOUNT_EMAIL` with the same service account email and `INSTANCE_NAME` with your Cloud SQL instance name.

+For Password-based authentication to work:

+1.  **The Cloud Run service's service account has the `Secret Accessor` role.** You can grant this role with the following command:
+    ```bash
+    gcloud projects add-iam-policy-binding PROJECT_ID \
+        --member="serviceAccount:SERVICE_ACCOUNT_EMAIL" \
+        --role="roles/secretmanager.secretAccessor"
+    ```
+    Replace `PROJECT_ID` with your Google Cloud project ID and `SERVICE_ACCOUNT_EMAIL` with the email of the service account your Cloud Run service is using.

 ## Deploy the Application to Cloud Run

 Follow these steps to deploy the application to Cloud Run.